weierophinney/grumpy-phpunit/testing-apis.markdown

 This test is brittle because it relies on the API being available at the exact time we run the test.
 What happens if you can't actually reach this API from your testing environment?
 This becomes important if you are rate-limited in your access.

-Also consider the situation where you access the API through one URL for your development work but a different one for production.
+Also, consider the situation where you access the API through one URL for your development work but a different one for production.

 ## Wrapping Your API Calls
 I know this book is supposed to be about using PHPUnit, not about what your code is supposed to look like.
-Nonetheless I still think it's important to understand that the key to really being able to test APIs is by wrapping code around how you access it.
+Nonetheless I still think it's important to understand that the key to really being able to test APIs is wrapping code around how you access it.

 By this I mean that if you have a library that someone (maybe even you) wrote